kmonsoor/blog.kmonsoor.com/content/articles/tech/seven-deadly-sins-in-python-code.md

 > ​1.
 The first downside is that it quickly becomes a mess
 >
 > ...
 Formatting should be the task of the IDE.
-Developers have already
-> enough work to care about the size of tabs, how much spaces will an
-> IDE insert, etc. The code should be formatted correctly, and displayed
-> correctly on other configurations, without forcing developers to think
+Developers have already enough work to care about the size of tabs, how much spaces will an IDE insert, etc. The code should be formatted correctly, and displayed correctly on other configurations, without forcing developers to think about it.
-> about it.

 Also, [remember this](http://www.secnetix.de/olli/Python/block_indentation.hawk)

-> Furthermore, it can be a good idea to avoid tabs altogether, because
-> the semantics of tabs are not very well-defined in the computer world,
-> and they can be displayed completely differently on different types of
-> systems and editors.
-Also, tabs often get destroyed or wrongly
-> converted during copy&paste operations, or when a piece of source code
-> is inserted into a web page or other kind of markup code.
+> Furthermore, it can be a good idea to avoid tabs altogether, because the semantics of tabs are not very well-defined in the computer world, and they can be displayed completely differently on different types of systems and editors.
+Also, tabs often get destroyed or wrongly converted during *copy-paste* operations, or when a piece of source code is inserted into a web page or other kind of markup code.

 ### **Fin**

 That's all for now.
 That's my list.

-At the end, thanks for visiting my post.
-Please share your experience what you think is the worst "un-pythonic" nightmare in Python code.
+This list hopes to evolve with my experience and expertise as well as the ever-changing collective wisdom of all the Python community.

+What's your take on the worst "un-pythonic" nightmares in Python code?
+Please feel free to share your 2-cents.